UNFmontreal/Dcm2Bids/README.md

 We work hard to make sure `dcm2bids` is robust and we welcome comments and questions to make sure it meets your use case!
 Here's our preferred workflow:

-- If you have a usage question, we encourage you to post your question on [Neurostars][neurostars] with [dcm2bids][neurostars-dcm2bids] as an optional tag.
+- If you have a usage question :raising_hand:, we encourage you to post your question on [Neurostars][neurostars] with [dcm2bids][neurostars-dcm2bids] as an optional tag.
 The tag is really important because [Neurostars][neurostars-dcm2bids] will notify the `dcm2bids` team only if the tag is present.
-[Neurostars][neurostars-dcm2bids] is a question and answer forum for neuroscience researchers, infrastructure providers and software developers and free to access.
+[Neurostars][neurostars-dcm2bids] is a question and answer forum for neuroscience researchers, infrastructure providers and software developers, and free to access.
 Before posting your question, you may want to first browse through questions that were tagged with the [dcm2bids tag][neurostars-dcm2bids].
 If your question persists, feel free to comment on previous questions or ask your own question.

-- If you think you've found a bug, please open an issue on [our repository][dcm2bids-issues].
+- If you think you've found a bug :bug:, please open an issue on [our repository][dcm2bids-issues].
 To do this, you'll need a GitHub account.
-See our [contributing guide](/CONTRIBUTING) for more details.
+See our [contributing guide](CONTRIBUTING/#open-an-issue-or-choose-one-to-fix) for more details.

 [bids]: http://bids.neuroimaging.io/